 Along with purposeful writing activities, guided reading is another effective strategy for teaching sight words.
 Choose texts that are geared towards the child’s reading level.
-For beginning readers, this is typically books with one sentence per page, paired with a picture, that follow a highly predictable pattern.
+These are typically books with one sentence per page, paired with a picture, that follow a highly predictable pattern for beginning readers.
 Use a book to introduce one or two sight words, and then follow that lesson up with another book that incorporates those same words.
 Frequent exposure to sight words will help children learn them.

 As you introduce new sight words through reading and writing, consider displaying the words for children to refer to.
-Many educators use “word walls” in their practice, which are a visual aid for children who are learning new vocabulary.
+Many educators use “word walls” in their practice, a visual aid for children who are learning new vocabulary.
 Words are displayed on a bulletin board or wall and are organized alphabetically.
 Children use the word wall to support them while they’re writing, with the end goal of memorizing how the word is spelled.
-Commercial word walls can be purchased, which contain sight words geared towards specific grades, or educators can simply create their own words using paper and markers.
+Commercial word walls can be purchased, containing sight words geared towards specific grades, or educators can create their own words using paper and markers.

 The use of personal dictionaries can also support sight word instruction.
 Children are each given a book that contains high-frequency words, organized alphabetically.
 There is typically room to add more words as they are introduced.
 Like word walls, personal dictionaries are a resource that promotes independence as children are learning to use sight words in their writing.

 It’s important to take into consideration which sight words you are introducing and whether there is a higher opportunity for errors when teaching visually similar words.
 For example, children may stumble over words such as “like” and “love” or “here” and “there” because of their similarities.
-Ensuring their knowledge of one word is solid and introducing the similar word in later lessons may help decrease confusions.
+Ensuring their knowledge of one word is solid and introducing a similar word in later lessons may help decrease confusion.

 You may find that children achieve success quickly learning words that hold personal significance for them.
-For example, a child may be eager to read and write about members of her family such as “mom” or “dad.”
-A child who loves soccer may be motivated to learn words such as “like” and “play” so he can incorporate them into his writing.
+For example, a child may be eager to read and write about her family members, such as “mom” or “dad.”
+A child who loves soccer may be motivated to learn words such as “like” and “play” to incorporate them into his writing.

 When students experience difficulty learning sight words, it may be necessary to slow down the teaching pace.
-While one child may recognize a new sight word quickly after its introduction, another child may need many more experiences with the word before committing it to memory.
-In your guided reading practice, consider having struggling readers work with the same text over more than one day.
+While one child may quickly recognize a new sight word after its introduction, another child may need many more experiences with the word before committing it to memory.
+Consider having struggling readers work with the same text in your guided reading practice over more than one day.

 Some children may respond well to songs or catchy phrases that help them memorize sight words.
-Similar to the way lyrics get stuck in our head, children may be able to retrieve the spelling for sight words if they can relate it to a song or phrase you have taught them and practiced over time.
+Like the way lyrics get stuck in our heads, children may be able to retrieve the spelling for sight words if they can relate it to a song or phrase you have taught them and practiced over time.

 When children are struggling with a task, their motivation to participate may dwindle.
-Consider teaching them sight word games to help with their learning and to also add some fun into the mix.
-Create cards, similar to flash cards, which can be used to play various games including Go Fish and Concentration or Memory.
+Consider teaching them sight word games to help with their learning and add some fun to the mix.
+Create cards, similar to flashcards, which can be used to play various games, including Go Fish and Concentration or Memory.
 Another favorite game is “Zoom,” which is played using a deck of sight words along with a few cards that say “Zoom.”
 Children take turns picking up a card from the deck and reading their word.
 When a player selects a card that says “Zoom,” he gets to take everyone’s cards.
 When the deck is gone, the player with the most cards wins.

-If despite time and your best efforts a child is continuing to struggle with learning sight words, visiting a healthcare provider can be beneficial for discussing concerns.
-He or she will be able to provide recommendations regarding next steps in the child’s learning journey.
+If a child is continuing to struggle with learning sight words despite time and your best efforts, visiting a healthcare provider can be beneficial for discussing concerns.
+He or she will be able to provide recommendations regarding the next steps in the child’s learning journey.